rmarabini/player_info_from_fide_database/README.md

 ## Requirements

-To run these scripts, you need Python 3 (https://www.howtogeek.com/197947/how-to-install-python-on-windows/) and the following Python libraries:
+To run these scripts, you need Python 3 (instalacion tecleando en la terminal ``` winget install python3```) and the following Python libraries:

     * sqlite3 (part of the Python standard library)
     * urllib (for downloading the FIDE files)